 These informal social sanctions are part of daily life, and they aren’t necessarily planned ahead of time as a way of preventing crime.
 It’s in this context that we can think about a class of informal sanctions developed explicitly to prevent crime.
 These sanctions threaten public embarrassment as a way of deterring criminal behavior (as former New York Governor Eliot Spitzer might for other politicians).
 The logic here is that people sometimes care deeply about their good reputation, and will avoid activities that would threaten it.
 As such, threatening reputations might be a way to influence peoples’ behavior more effectively than threatened jail time.

 Recently an individual in Oklahoma City has been getting a lot of attention for his efforts to use shame to prevent crime.
 His name is Brian Bates, and he styles himself as a video vigilante in his efforts to prevent prostitution.
-Brian started some years ago clip_image004when he got frustrated with the high levels of prostitution in his neighborhood.
+Brian started some years ago when he got frustrated with the high levels of prostitution in his neighborhood.
 At one point, he came out of his house to find a prostitute and her client conducting business while parked in his driveway.
 He eventually testified in court for several cases, but no convictions resulted.
 Off-handedly, a prosecutor joked that maybe next time he could bring in a video clip, and he thought that was a good idea.

 Armed with only a video camera, Bates drives around areas of Oklahoma City to video tape men who frequent prostitutes.
 He starts video taping when he sees a car slow down to pick up the prostitute, and then he follows them until they stop.
 After they engage their transaction, Bates will typically approach the car to film the customer.
 He confronts the man, asking him to explain his behavior, which the man usually denies, and Bates films the conversation.